 They will try to determine if these traders made a profit from their trades and how much of a profit.

-If the traders didn’t make a profit, they would have to pay the IRS for their gains.
+If the traders didn’t profit, they would have to pay the IRS for their gains.

-And if they did make a profit, the IRS wants to know how much profit they made.
+If they made a profit, the IRS wanted to know how much they made.

 The IRS says these traders could face penalties and criminal charges.